alanjameschapman/fruity-fun/TESTING.md

 I initially chose to create all variables within each displayGame but realised that this would create repetition.
 Creating the variables in runGame will reduce this code bloating.
 These variables then need to be checked to ensure that the Answer value of each equation is positive.
 The next decision is therefore whether to check these values within runGame or each respective displayQuestion.
 The former was chosen to avoid the scenario where the execution jumps back-and-forth between runGame and displayQuestion.
 This seems more efficient.

-I also struggled to pass through gameMode from the event listener, but eventually solved this using the .firstchild method to get from the DOM
+I also struggled to pass through gameMode from the event listener, but eventually solved this using the .firstchild method to get from the DOM.

-## Debugging

-Bugs were managed using GitHub's Issues functionality - click [here](https://github.com/alanjameschapman/fruity-fun/issues?q=is%3Aissue+is%3Aclosed) to see all issues.
-All bugs have been closed, and several issues labelled 'enhancements' have been raised for potential future work.

-Code blocks isolated and refactored using [python tutor](<https://pythontutor.com/>)